-In addition, there is no park hopping so you will need to pick your park for the day and stick to it.
+Park hopping is back but only after 2pm so plan accordingly.
 I strongly recommend using a Disney travel agent or our partner Get Away Today for your tickets and vacation planning.
 The bonus is that if anything changes they will update you!

 Know Your Family’s Needs

 The Disney World Parks can be overwhelming, especially if it’s your first time.